betterevents-io/better_abstracts/README.md

 * Profile is placed in `web/profiles/contrib/`
 * Modules that come with the installation profile are placed in `web/profiles/contrib/better_abstracts/modules/`
 * Theme is placed in `web/profiles/contrib/better_abstracts/themes/`

+## How to use
+You are all set to put it into action!
+Next steps:

+1. Populate Better Abstracts with sample content
+2. Learn how to configure and use it.

+Get started with our [quick start guide](https://docs.google.com/document/d/1OolrXm3ynUR_kwSOrBM8Yevh1eYSVD0uJ-wAONpOn8c/edit?usp=sharing) or read our [full documentation](https://docs.google.com/document/d/13CNN5PFDv54cfhCdnZT_F6epfnNxXIVkyMyhF_qeTAQ/edit?usp=sharing).